lukasFindura/hints/README.md

 ### config
 See `example.json` for the structure.

+Behavior if command is prefixed with:

+`_` - doesn't print command being ran
-Note that command prefixed with `!` is a path to a script to be run.
+`!` - path to a script to be run.
 E.g.:
 ```json
 {
     "name": "script",